zyz314/bionemo-framework-From-NVIDIA/README.md

 ### Uploading a python wheel

-After building, the wheel file can be uploaded to PyPI (or a compatible package registry) by executing `uvx twine upload sub-packages/bionemo-core/dist/*`.
+After building, the wheel file may be uploaded to PyPI (or a compatible package registry) by executing `uvx twine upload sub-packages/bionemo-core/dist/*`.

 ### All steps together